modelscope/ReMe/doc/task_memory/task_memory.md

 ## Advanced Features

-Reme also provides additional task memory operations:
+ReMe also provides additional task memory operations:

 - `record_task_memory`: Update frequency and utility attributes of retrieved memories
 - `delete_task_memory`: Delete memories based on utility/frequency thresholds

-For more detailed examples, see the `use_task_memory_demo.py` file in the cookbook directory of the Reme project.
+For more detailed examples, see the `use_task_memory_demo.py` file in the cookbook directory of the ReMe project.